 Since Lafe made a point of mentioning that his was the first family in Detroit, it appears that other later arrivals, including Hunter, were claiming to be first.
 Lafe’s contemporary letter, dated December 24, 1910, sought to disprove those claims.

 Joseph L. “Lafe” Ishmael was born in October of 1856 in Montgomery County, Illinois.
 There, he married Nancy S. Ford in April of 1877 and started a family.
-By 1889, he had moved his family to Arkansas City, Arkansas.14 Arkansas City was a commercial hub in southeastern Kansas, 60 miles south of Wichita and 100 miles north of Guthrie, Oklahoma.
+By 1889, he had moved his family to Arkansas City, Kansas.14 Arkansas City was a commercial hub in southeastern Kansas, 60 miles south of Wichita and 100 miles north of Guthrie, Oklahoma.
 Lafe held a variety of jobs, apparently working for the Atchison, Topeka and Santa Fe Railroad in Guthrie, Oklahoma, briefly owning a grocery store in Arkansas City in 1890,15 being a policeman for Arkansas City for several years,16 being a janitor, the sexton of the City cemetery and then returning to being a grocer again in 1905, when he partnered with Tom Tyler to open a grocery store named Tyler & Ishmael.17 In March of 1906, he bought out his partner and continued to run the business by himself.18

 Lafe divorced his first wife in the early 1900s and married his second wife, Mrs. Grace Yeakel Higgins, in Wichita on May 2, 1909.19 On May 21, 1910, he sold his grocery store in Arkansas City20 and on July 5, he and his new wife left for Detroit, Florida.21